+February 14, 2024

-ASH WEDNESDAY February 22, 2023 6:30 p.m.
+6:30 p.m.

+The Prelude

+Maureen Howell

-The Prelude Maureen Howell Ash Wednesday begins the Christian season of Lent.
+Ash Wednesday begins the Christian season of Lent.
 We will spend the coming days journeying with Jesus toward the cross; toward the death that ultimately brings resurrection life.
 Many of us will spend these coming days practicing a new spiritual discipline or giving up something that seems to be getting in the way of the life we long to live.
 And tonight, we come together to mark the beginning of this Lenten journey.

-We come to gether to acknowledge our sin, to acknowledge our mortality.
+We come together to acknowledge our sin, to acknowledge our mortality.
 We come to glimpse the Christ who offers forgiveness, who offers everlasting life.

 As part of tonight's worship, the imposition of ashes will be offered.
 This practice may not be familiar to everyone.
 Ashes have been used in Christian churches to mark the beginning of Lent since at least the 10th Century, and ashes are mentioned in scripture as a symbol of purification and repentance.
 We offer the imposition of ashes tonight as a physical reminder of our mortality and sin; an assurance of God's forgiveness and salvation.

-The Call to Worship (responsive) Joel 2:1, 12-14 Leah Reed LEADER: Blow the trumpet in Zion; sound the alarm on my holy mountain!
-PEOPLE: Let all the inhabitants of the land tremble, for the day of the Lord is coming, it is near- LEADER: Yet even now, says the Lord, return to me with all your heart, with fasting, with weeping, and with mourning; Rend your hearts and not your garments.
-LEADER: Return to the Lord, your God, for God is gracious and merciful, slow to anger, and abounding in steadfast love, and relents from punishing.
-PEOPLE: Who knows whether God will not turn and relent, and leave a blessing behind, a cereal offering and a drink offering for the Lord, your God?
+The Call to Worship (responsive)

+Leah Reed LEADER: The Lord says, return to me with all your heart, with fasting, with weeping, and with mourning; PEOPLE: God is gracious and merciful, slow to anger, and abounding in steadfast love.
+LEADER: The call of the Lord is heard.
+The day of the Lord is near.
+PEOPLE: Let us worship God.
-PEOPLE:

 The Invocation

-\The Hymn, 200

-"Lord, Who Throughout"

-LAND OF REST

-The Call to Confession
+The Hymn, 451 "Come, Ye Sinners, Poor and Needy" Arise The Call to Confession Michael Hood

-Michael Hood

 The Prayer of Confession (unison)

 Have mercy, O God, have mercy on us.
 We have many treasures on earth that we hold too dearly; that we withhold from others in need.
 When we sin against neighbor, condone injustice, and quarrel with one another, we sin against you.
 Forgive us, we pray, for we are broken in spirit.
 Do not see us for our faults, and do not go away from us.

-Keep us always in your presence

-so that we may be restored to the joy of your salvation.
+Keep us always in your presence so that we may be restored to the joy of your salvation.
 Sustain in us a willing spirit to treasure what you desire; then our hearts will be opened in joy and gladness.
 In Jesus Christ, our Treasure, we pray.
 Amen.

 The Silent Confession

 The Assurance of Pardon (responsive)

 LEADER: The truth is this: God's love and mercy are never-ending.
-God knows

-us in our inward being; God cleanses us from our sins and shortcomings,

-and restores to us the joy of salvation.
+God knows us in our inward being; God cleanses us from our sins and shortcomings, and restores to us the joy of salvation.

 PEOPLE: Thanks be to God!